Get Exclusive DEALS TO YOUR INBOX

 After trying to grow my hair out in the past year I've got together some of the tips that helped me while growing out my dry, damaged bleached hair.
 No matter what your hair goals are, this is a great way to get healthy hair and grow out your damaged hair.

 Hair can't grow overnight!
 Many people think this process is something that can happen in a night or even a month.
 Unfortunately growing your hair out can take over a year if you want luscious long, healthy hair.
 So just keep that in mind, don't measure your hair length and compare it every month.
 Just be patient it will grow.

-Use a re-bonding treatment.
-If you haven't heard of Olaplexnow is the best time to start investing in it!
+If you haven't heard of Olaplex now is the best time to start investing in it!
 Olaplex has recently taken over the hair world by a storm!
 Olaplex is a re-bonding treatment that actually repairs dry, damaged and bleached hair.
 Hairdressers swear that this product helps your hair stay more intact over long periods of time.

 So I've covered the main areas that I used to grow out my highly damaged hair, which took over a year to actually see a huge difference.
 But here are some extra tips that I know other people have used to have their healthiest hair yet.

-Vitamins and supplements - Firstly, we aren't doctors here so before taking any vitamins or supplements for hair growth please consult your doctor first.
+Take vitamins and supplements.
+Firstly, we aren't doctors here so before taking any vitamins or supplements for hair growth please consult your doctor first.
 Making sure your body isn't lacking in any nutrients is good to look into if you think you might have an underlying medical reason as to why your hair is thinning, falling out or not growing as fast as it usually should.